ndlopez/weather/README.md

 [Live demo](https://ndlopez.github.io/weather)

-Weather applications developed with various technologies and OS-environments GNU/Linux, MacOS and Windows.
+Weather applications developed with various technologies and OS-environments (GNU/Linux, MacOS and Windows).
 Uses APIs from different providers, listed on features.

 ## Features

-- Fully responsive
+- Fully responsive website
-- All Data rendered with d3.js
+- All data rendered with d3.js
 - Weather and earthquake data are from Japan Metereological Agency
-- Rain radar image is grabbed from tenki.jp
 - Moon rise/set times are scrapped from timeanddate.com
-- Sun rise/set times is courtesy of dayspedia.com
+- Sun rise/set times are courtesy of dayspedia.com
 - Map rendered with openStreetMap.org and Leaflet.js

 ## WebApp